Kotlin

 Multiplatform Development

-- JVM
+- JVM (server, desktop)

 - Android

-- Native (iOS, macOS, Windows, Linux)
+- Native targets (macOS, Windows, Linux)

 Conclusion

-Kotlin offers a modern, concise, and safe programming experience with seamless Java interoperability and powerful language features.
+Kotlin offers a modern, concise, and safe programming experience with seamless Java interoperability, powerful language features, and a mature multiplatform story powered by the K2 compiler.

 Continue Learning